Save the Date! Register to join us for a virtual Program Preview Day on Monday, October 9 from 1:00 – 3:00p.m.

-- All on-campus applications should be for Fall Semester (FS),
+- All applications should be for Fall Semester (FS).

 - Application fees, payable to Michigan State University, are non-refundable.

-- Provide contact information for 3 recommendation letter writers in GEA Portal
+- Provide contact information for 3 recommendation letter writers.

-- You will need to include: first and last name, job title, employer, email address.
+- You will need to include: first and last name, job title, employer, and email address.

 - Please ensure you have a mutual agreement and understanding with your recommender prior to submitting their information into the system.
 You are responsible for ensuring the required letters of recommendation are submitted on your behalf.
 You may need to follow up with your recommenders regarding missing letters to complete your application.

-- Upload your Professional & Scholarly Goal Statement to the GEA Portal (specify “Academic Statement” as the document type)
+- Upload your Professional & Scholarly Goal Statement (specify “Academic Statement” as the document label).

 - Samples whose content is close to the applicant’s stated interest are most useful.

-- Upload your Vita or Resume to the GEA Portal (specify “Resume” as the document type)
+- Upload your Vita or Resume (specify “Resume” as the document type).

 - List professional experience, awards, honors, publications, presentations, professional affiliations, and professional development activities.

 - These transcripts must be sent directly from the institution; please contact the Registrar’s Office at the institutions you attended for the appropriate procedures and fee information.
-(For international applicants, see the additional information below.)
+Note: for courses you have taken at MSU, a transcript is not required.
+(International applicants, see the additional information below.)